-Radiation therapy is an effective treatment for many cancers, but it can also injure healthy cells at or near the treatment area.
+Radiation therapy can treat many cancers, but it can also injure healthy cells at or near the treatment area.
 This can lead to side effects.
 Before recommending any treatment, the radiation oncologist will consider whether the potential benefits outweigh the possible side effects.
 To minimise side effects, a range of new techniques have made radiation therapy highly precise.

 Learn more about: